babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 <a href="https://www.sdmart.org/visitors-with-disabilities/"><img src="http://iandow.github.io/img/art_gallery.jpg" width="33%" align="right" style="margin-left: 15px"></a>

 Object detection is one of the most common tasks that can be automated by computer vision software.
-One kind of object is face detection, and it’s really useful for analyzing human behavior.
+You may not have considered this, but your body is an object.
+So is your face.
+[Even your nose](http://twitter.com/stashorizer))!
+And recognizing them can be really useful for analyzing human behavior.
 You can use face detection on strategically placed cameras to determine what people are looking at.
 Say you’ve placed an advertisement in a subway or artwork in a museum, and you want to measure its effectiveness.
 One way to quantify that is to perform face detection on images capture by a camera looking outwards from the wall.

 <a href="https://en.wikipedia.org/wiki/Pepper_(robot)"><img src="http://iandow.github.io/img/pepper.jpg" width="33%" align="left" style="margin-right: 15px"></a>

-Take for instance, Pepper, a humanoid robot manufactured by the Japanese company, SoftBank Robotics.
+Consider Pepper, a humanoid robot manufactured by the Japanese company, SoftBank Robotics.
 Pepper is often used to display advertisements or promotions in retail settings.
 You can easily quantify Pepper’s effectiveness by detecting faces in the images captured by a camera looking outwards from it’s face.
-The same concept could be applied to cameras placed next to advertisements in a subway or artwork in a museum.

-Other types of human behavior can be quantified by detecting whole bodies.
+Other types of human behavior can be quantified by detecting human bodies.
 For example, by using a pedestrian detection model on images capturing motion in a room, you can gauge how people are moving through that room.
 This helps retailers know where to place furniture and showcases.
 The same data could be used for surveillance.
 Believe it or not, all these things are low hanging fruit as far as software development goes.
 Publically available models exist detecting faces, pedestrians, and many other kinds of objects.

 # Don't use Twitter as your only data platform!